jacklineboke/TalaATMProgram/README.md

 1. In your eclipse, click on "File"
 2. Click on "Open Projects from File System"
 3. Browse to the folder where you saved the repo from the above (Source Code Download), by clicking on "Directory" button.
-4. Click on finish once the you have the repo path corectly.
+4. Click on finish once the you have the repo path correctly.

 Running the project.
 1. In the eclipse projects window, click on run.